sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

   rpc ShowTechsupport (TechsupportRequest) returns (TechsupportResponse) {}
 }
 ```
 We plan to add support for ShowTechsupport.
-We also plan to an additional API not yet included in OpenConfig gNOI:
+We also plan to add additional APIs not currently supported by OpenConfig gNOI:
 * #### Start Process
 GNOI System.proto defines only KillProcess, which can optionally restart a process.
 There is no API specific to starting a process.
+* #### Config Reload
+GNOI System.reboot has the option for config reload supported through "WARM" reboot method.
+However, SONiC warm reboot is its own reboot type.
+Thus, we need separate, specific support for the SONiC config reload use case

 ### 4.2.
 Authentication